DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - At the end of a room AFTER you clear it
 - In pre-determined places like the upgrade room

 This is *boring and limited*.
 It also begs the question, "Why do portals only spawn in these places?"
+I don't think we have a real reason for it (other than it being easy to implement at the time).

 I think it'd be a lot better if we were more *flexible* and *dynamic* with how we allowed Allister's allies to communicate with him.

 For example, let's say this is the player's first time encountering a journal table.
-As Allister approaches it (before even interacting with the table), the player is forced into an *important dialogue interaction* detailing how the
+As Allister approaches it (before even interacting with the table), the player is forced into an *important dialogue interaction* detailing the significance of the journal tables in Avernoth.
+This way, the player understands why they should care about the journal tables before they even interact with one.

+As for how this would be represented visually, we could probably have a mini portal appear from Allister's tome or on his shoulder or something.

 ### Avoid Long Exposition Dumps